Critical Illness

 CI insurance is a little more complex than other types of insurance.
 As far as coverage is concerned, different insurers may offer varying levels of coverage based on the number of critical illnesses, the type of critical illness, and the stage of critical illness covered.

-One of the best ways to understand what is covered under CI insurance is to look at LIA’s critical illness framework with the latest definitions for the 37 industry-accepted critical illnesses.
+One of the best ways to understand what is covered under CI insurance is to look at LIA’s critical illness framework with the latest definitions for the 37 severe-stage critical illnesses.
 Do note that not all insurers will cover all 37 critical illnesses.

 Is critical illness insurance necessary